codetillsleep/notesapp2.0/README.md

 ## Overview

-**10GPA** is a comprehensive educational platform designed specifically for B.Tech students in the CSAM (Computer Science & Applied Mathematics) and CYBER (Cyber Security & Forensics) branches at GGSIPU.
+**10GPA** is a comprehensive educational platform designed for B.Tech students in the CSAM (Computer Science & Applied Mathematics) and CYBER (Cyber Security & Forensics) branches at GGSIPU.
 The platform provides organized access to study materials, previous year questions, video lectures, and exam resources.

 ### Key Features